KvalheimRacing/6DOF-Manipulator-Simulation/README.md

 $ roslaunch crustcrawler_gazebo controller.launch
 ```

-From here only the imagination (and bad physics simulation) is the limit!
+Now only our imagination (and bad physics simulation) is the limit!